EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ### Setting Up Accounts

 Hosts need to maintain a separate Xahau account for Reputation Assessment.
 During the opt-in process, hosts have the flexibility to either generate a new reputation account or specify an existing one.
-Similar to funding the host account during installation, hosts must fund this account with deposits in both XAH and EVR:
+Similar to funding the host account during installation, hosts must fund the required XAH amount for account setup.
+Furthermore, even though hosts are not forced to opt into the process, they are expected to cover the following expenses to maintain an uninterrupted reputation execution.

 - XAH covers transaction fees.
 - EVR covers the hourly self-HotPocket instance acquisition for running the Evernode Reputation Contract.
 The amount required may vary based on the instance's per-moment price.